-The database host must be configured with the backup host/user.
-The default for the backup-user option is backrest.
-If the postgres user does restores on the backup host it is best not to also allow the postgres user to perform backups.
-However, the postgres user can read the repository directly if it is in the same group as the backrest user.
+The database host must be configured with the repository host/user.
+The default for the repo1-host-user option is pgbackrest.
+If the postgres user does restores on the repository host it is best not to also allow the postgres user to perform backups.
+However, the postgres user can read the repository directly if it is in the same group as the pgbackrest user.

-db-primary: /etc/pgbackrest.conf Configure backup-host / backup-user backup-host=backup backup-user=backrest log-level-file=detail backup Create the stanza
+pg-primary: /etc/pgbackrest.conf Configure repo1-host / repo1-host-user log-level-file=detail repository Create the stanza

-Commands are run the same as on a single host configuration except that some commands such as backup and expire are run from the backup host instead of the database host.
+Commands are run the same as on a single host configuration except that some commands such as backup and expire are run from the repository host instead of the database host.